jrweth/hw03-environment-setpiece/README.md

 was also found in order to acheive soft-shadowing according to the technique used by Inigq Quirez [here](http://www.iquilezles.org/www/articles/rmshadows/rmshadows.htm)).

-##Subsurface Scattering
+## Subsurface Scattering
 ![](images/scattering.png)

-In order to simulate the light passing through the petals when the sun is behind them some subsurface scattering was used to create translucecy around the petal edges.
+In order to simulate the light passing through the petals when the sun is behind them some subsurface scattering was used to create translucency around the petal edges.

 ## Land Texture
 ![](images/land.png)